Can Your Network Withstand the Onslaught of IoT Botnets?

 Revenue and opportunity loss - This is particularly true for e-commerce websites or sites that are part of a supply chain.
 While these sites are down, the businesses behind them will stop earning or gaining new customers.

 Productivity loss - If the server or website is used by employees, the resulting downtime will prevent them from fulfilling their duties.
-In addition, if the server is crucial to a business workflow, other business operations down the line will likewise be impacted.
+In addition, if the server is crucial to business workflow, other business operations down the line will likewise be impacted.

-Damage to reputation - Web-facing sites that go offline (regardless whether due to a DDoS or not) don’t paint a pretty picture and can leave the impression that the company is vulnerable to cyber attacks.
+Damage to reputation - Web-facing sites that go offline (regardless of whether due to a DDoS or not) don’t paint a pretty picture and can leave the impression that the company is vulnerable to cyber attacks.
 This will turn off customers who are wary of data breaches.

 Vulnerabilities in IoT Devices

 As mentioned earlier, IoT devices are relatively easy to hack into.
-The main reason is because most of them use factory default or hard-coded credentials (this usually means usernames and passwords).
+The main reason is that most of them use factory default or hard-coded credentials (this usually means usernames and passwords).
 Factory default passwords are often shared in hacking forums and hence are easily accessible to attackers.
 Those that aren’t known are nevertheless easy to guess (e.g. username=admin, password=admin) and hence are vulnerable to brute-force attacks.

 Many of these devices are accessible through the Internet, so attackers don’t have to be physically present in order to break into them.

 IoT devices actually have a much larger attack surface than most people think.
-They usually operate alongside a mobile app and a cloud based server.
+They usually operate alongside a mobile app and a cloud-based server.
 If the mobile or cloud interfaces also have vulnerabilities, criminals can also attack the infrastructure through those points.

 What we can do to fight IoT botnets